Q. What is melanoma?

 Q. Is melanoma a serious disease?

-A. Melanoma is highly curable when detected early, but advanced melanoma spreads to the lymph nodes and internal organs and can result in death.
-On average, one American dies from melanoma every hour.1
+A. Melanoma is highly curable when detected early, but advanced melanoma can spread to the lymph nodes and internal organs, which can result in death.
+It is estimated that 9,940 people will die from melanoma in 2015.1

 Q. What causes melanoma?